walteralleyz/Java-Solitaire/README.md

 ## Bonus: Building Native Installer

 You can build a native installer, such as `.msi` for Windows, `.dmg` for MacOS, for JavaFX apps.
-The installer contains a slim JRE, your app, icons and shortcuts setup.
+The installer contains a slim JRE, your app, icons, and uninstaller.
 You can _easily_ achieve that with `jpackage` tool, included in the JDK, **since JDK 15**!
 Learn more about [jpackage tool](https://docs.oracle.com/en/java/javase/20/docs/specs/man/jpackage.html).
 You'll need a few extra dependencies: